 The Art Gallery has approximately 130 lineal feet of display area, and is divided into a central gallery and two smaller adjacent wings.
 Clerestory windows located approximately 30 feet above the central gallery allow natural light to flood the gallery.
 Alternately, specially fitted blinds can block the natural light if a more controlled environment is desired.

-** If you are interested in being added to our mailing and/or emailing announcements list send us an email at firstname.lastname@example.org.
-Please indicate which or both lists and provide your name, email and/or mailing address.
-Thank you! **
+* If you are interested in being added to our mailing or emailing announcements list send us an email at email@example.com.
+Please indicate which list and provide your name, email or mailing address.
+Thank you! *

 Gallery Management Internship

-The Gallery Management Internship is an upper division course offered through the Art Department.
+The Gallery Management Internship is an upper division course offered through the Department of Art & Design.
 This internship, in association with the Art Gallery, allows students to experience all aspects of gallery work, from developing publicity to designing and installing the exhibitions.